 |End city:||Amsterdam, Holland|

-This cycle and sail holiday is especially developed for families with children ages 7-11.
+This cycle and sail holiday in the Netherlands is especially developed for families with children ages 7-11.
 Both the cycling rides and the tour program have been adjusted to children, which includes some very interesting visits and activities.

 Along the coastline of the IJssel Lake you'll sail to the beautiful historic port town of Hoorn.
 Before crossing this former inland sea 'Zuiderzee' to Urk in the province of Flevoland, you will visit the Zuiderzee open air museum, which visualizes life in the former fisherman's villages.